TakeprofitTechnology/ReleaseNotes/WebConfigurator.md

 # Takeprofit Web GUI Configurator

+## Version 1.44 (19 October, 2023)
+### Changes
+* Changed the link in the footer from "© TakeProfit Technology" to "Takeprofit Tech".
+* Fixed the red-underline visual bug in pop-menus.

 ## Version 1.43 (2 October, 2023)
 ### Changes
 * Fixed an issue with filtering in tables.